tencentyun/intlcloud-documents/yehe_doc/网络与CDN/NAT 网关/操作指南/管理 SNAT 规则_intl_en.md

 You can bind multiple EIPs to a NAT gateway and assign them to different CVMs based on [SNAT rules](#cjgz) for the public network access.

 Assume that a NAT gateway is bound with EIPs including EIP1, EIP2, EIP3, and EIP4.
 The load balancer distributes the access traffic to these EIPs for CVM access to the public network.
 If EIP1, EIP2 and EIP3 are added to the SNAT address pool, CLB will distribute the access traffic to the three EIPs, and CVM will use them to access the public network.
+The CVMs that do not have a SNAT rule configured can access the public network through all EIPs bound to the NAT.
 >?
 >- When the load on a CVM instance surges, one EIP may not be enough to support huge access traffic, so you can choose to configure multiple EIPs.
 >- In a NAT gateway, an EIP can be set in the SNAT rule and port forwarding rule at the same time.
-See [Creating Port Forwarding Rule](https://intl.cloud.tencent.com/document/product/1015/30237).
+See [Creating Port Forwarding Rule](https://intl.cloud.tencent.com/document/product/1015/39942).
 >